Generating bindings

 we receive a"Hello, World"

-was manually provided. - When calling
+was manually provided. - When we call

 integerSupplier.get()